 To resist the future of work is to place your company at a competitive disadvantage.
-Whether it’s offering online talks, personal training sessions, or a creative freelancer delivering a graphic design project – the gig economy is growing rapidly and is here to stay.
+Whether it’s offering online talks, personal training sessions, or a creative freelancer delivering a graphic design project – the freelancer economy is growing rapidly and is here to stay.

 Distributed workforces are becoming the norm.
 But to operate efficiently they need platforms that can keep all the moving parts in check.
-Embedded finance provides a payment infrastructure, automates reconciliation, and helps you deliver benefits digitally, so you can deliver a one stop shop for the future of the gig economy.
+Embedded finance provides a payment infrastructure, automates reconciliation, and helps you deliver benefits digitally, so you can deliver a one stop shop for the future of the freelancer economy.

 Ultimately, it’s about keeping up with the evolving world of online marketplaces.
 The whole world is moving towards digitalisation and with embedded finance you can move with it.